-British Columbia’s BC PNP Skills Immigration, which is a collection of 5 programs offers the Entry Level and Semi-Skilled category in order to attract semi-skilled and low-skilled foreign workers in specific occupations that are in-demand in the province’s labor market.
+British Columbia’s BC PNP Skills Immigration is a collection of 5 programs that offer the Entry Level and Semi-Skilled category in order to attract semi-skilled and low-skilled foreign workers in specific occupations that are in-demand in the province’s labor market.

 The Entry Level and Semi-Skilled category offer immigration for workers in tourism/hospitality, long-haul trucking or food processing occupations who wish to live, work and obtain permanent residency in BC.

 If you are not eligible to apply for the Express Entry aligned streams offered by the BC PNP, then you can apply through this category.